SyojirouHaraguchiJapan/Arduino_STM32-How-to-handle-Fault-with-extended-function-I/README.md

 This is original source code and shows execute while(1) loop endless.\
 if defined HAVE_ERROR_LED then brink at fade mode whwn Fault occur.
 ## 3. Extention for Fault code number display
-For easy customizing, we try to display Fault code as counted blink as below.
+For easy customizing, we try to display Fault code as counted blink.
 ```
 #define USE_COUNTED_BLINK
 #define DELAY_COUNT 12000